 1/2 cup loosely packed fresh parsley, roughly chopped

-4 boneless chicken breasts, skin on (6 to 8 ounces each)
+4 boneless, skinless chicken breasts (6 to 8 ounces each)

 - Marinate Chicken

 Peel or zest the thin, yellow skin (zest) from 1 lemon, and then juice the lemon so that you have 1/4 cup of fresh lemon juice.
 (Use half of the second lemon to make up the 1/4 cup of juice if the first lemon was not enough).

 Whisk lemon juice, olive oil, mustard, salt, red pepper flakes, and black pepper together until the salt has dissolved.
 Stir in the garlic, lemon zest and parsley (if using).
 Refrigerate and use within 1 to 2 hours.

 Add the chicken breasts to the marinade and marinate for 1 hour and up to 2 hours in the refrigerator.